 ‘Young people’ refers mainly to those aged 10 to 18 but also includes people up to 25 with special educational needs or a disability.

 This guideline does not discuss people who have experienced sexual abuse.
-NICE will publish a guideline on child abuse and neglect in September 2017.
+NICE has published a guideline on child abuse and neglect.

 This guideline includes recommendations on:

 - early help assessment

 - risk assessment for children and young people referred to harmful sexual behaviour services

 - engaging with families and carers before an intervention begins

 - developing and managing a care plan for children and young people displaying harmful sexual behaviour

 - developing interventions for children and young people displaying harmful sexual behaviour